-Yorkies are not especially hard to house train—at least in our personal experience.
+Although they can be stubborn, Yorkies are not any harder to house train than other breeds—at least in our personal experience.
 Maybe it depends on the dog, but we do know if you are not fully committed to consistently following the procedures below, it will be more difficult and take longer.

 How long does it take to potty train a Yorkie?

-You can expect it to take approximately four months from the onset of training for your Yorkie puppy to get the idea of potty training.
-It will probably take another four months for your puppy to be completely accident-free.
+You can expect it to take approximately two months from the onset of training for your Yorkie puppy to really grasp the idea of potty training.
+It will probably take another few months for your puppy to be completely accident-free.
 This timeframe can vary depending on a variety of factors like the dog’s personality, your availability, and how consistently you follow the correct procedures.

 Typically, breeders will have already started the puppy on pad training before your dog comes home, which will give you a head start.

 How long can Yorkies go between potty breaks?

 You can expect a Yorkie puppy to be able to ‘hold it’ for a maximum of one hour for every month of their age.
 So, a 2-month-old Yorkie should be able to go for two hours, a 3-month-old Yorkie for three hours, and so on.
 This is approximate, and you may find your dog can last longer, but don’t push it.

 Not only does a Yorkie puppy have a small bladder, but its bladder and bowel muscles are still developing at this point as well, so they do not yet have full control over when they go.